 Listen to this article:

 Noticing a change in your child’s bowel habits can spark concern for parents and caregivers.
-However, you can rest assured knowing that bowel changes, particularly constipation and toddlers, is very common.
+However, you can rest assured knowing that bowel changes, particularly constipation in children, is very common.
 In fact, according to the research, almost a quarter of all children in the United States experience constipation at some point.

-Your child may be constipated if they’re having infrequent bowel movements or hard, dry stools that are difficult to pass.
+Your child may be constipated if they’re having infrequent bowel movements or dry, hard stools that are difficult to pass.
 Most cases of constipation in toddlers are temporary, and can often be remedied with some simple changes to their diet and routine.

 How Do I Know if My Toddler is Pooping Enough?